dine-j/to-do-list-node/README.md

 ## Presentation

 Simple web app where the visitor can add and remove tasks.
-Tasks are added via the form and removed by clicking on the crosses.
+Tasks are added via the form and removed by ticking th checkboxes.
+Tasks can also be modified.
 The list is stored in the visitor's session.

 ## Aims